 To learn more about some of the specific types of intermittent fasting and how to apply them, follow my beginner’s guide to intermittent fasting.

 Here’s a quick list of science-backed benefits of intermittent fasting.
 You can read more about these by following the links in the below Resources section.

-- Reduces insulin levels and prevents insulin resistance – this is a huge benefit, especially for people at risk of Type II diabetes.
+- Reduces insulin levels and prevents insulin resistance—a huge benefit, especially for people at risk of Type II diabetes.
 By reducing insulin levels, the body is protected from low blood sugar.

-- Helps with cancer prevention – By fighting free radicals, reducing inflammation, and repairing cells, intermittent fasting is believed to contribute to cancer prevention and improve the ability to withstand severe chemotherapy treatment.
+- Helps with cancer prevention—By fighting free radicals, reducing inflammation, and repairing cells, intermittent fasting contributes to cancer prevention and improves the ability to withstand severe chemotherapy treatment.

-I started intermittent fasting because I hit a plateau, which you will see explained in just a bit.
+I started intermittent fasting because I hit a plateau, which you will see explained briefly.
 As soon as I implemented it, I started to feel its benefits:

 - Fewer food cravings